deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 To learn more about the parameters of the `PreProcessor`, see [Usage](https://docs.haystack.deepset.ai/docs/preprocessor#usage).
 To understand why document splitting is important for your question answering system's performance, see [Document Length](https://docs.haystack.deepset.ai/docs/optimization#document-length).

 2. Add the nodes into an indexing pipeline.
 You should provide the `name` or `name`s of preceding nodes as the `input` argument.
-Note that in an indexing pipeline, the input to the first node is "File".
+Note that in an indexing pipeline, the input to the first node is `File`.

 ```python